-Starting in the mid-1960s, U.S. government officials decided to regulate science.
-How they concluded that there was a problem is a mystery: neither Schneider (2015) nor Schrag (2010) could find systematic evidence on the extent of serious harm by individual scientists.
+Starting in the mid-1960s, U.S. government officials concluded that there was a need regulate science.
+How they concluded that there was a problem is a mystery.
+Neither Schneider (2015) nor Schrag (2010) could find systematic evidence on the extent of serious harm by individual scientists.
 Some surveys have failed to find evidence of harm from scientific research conducted without IRB involvement.
 For example, only three projects, in a study of 2,039 non-biomedical studies, reported a breach of confidentiality that harmed or embarrassed a subject (Schrag, pp. 63-67).

 Instead of evidence, the government relied on examples of studies that harmed subjects to justify regulations.
 Among the most unethical examples were the U.S. government Tuskegee syphilis experiments; a U. S. radiation study where prisoners, mentally handicapped teenagers, and newborn babies were injected with plutonium; and Germany's biomedical experiments in Nazi internment camps.
-We find it difficult to believe that individual scientists would conduct such unethical projects without the support and protection of government.
+We find it difficult to believe that individual scientists would have conduct such unethical projects without being directed to do so by the government or a reputable sponsor, such as a university or corporation.

-Regulation of scientists is now enforced by "Institutional Review Boards" (IRBs) in the U.S. They now have the power to license and monitor research using human subjects.
-We fail to understand why the government thought that protection for subjects would be improved by removing responsibility from researchers.
-It runs counter to the findings in the "blind obedience" studies initiated by Milgram (1969)-that is, while individuals are reluctant to harm others, they can be induced to do so if directed by an authority.
-Currently, nearly all researchers in institutions that receive federal funding must receive permission from an IRB or a member of its staff, if the study involves human subjects.
-In effect, researchers must get permission to study a particular topic, and obtain approval for the design and reporting of their study.
+Nevertheless, in 1974, the U.S. Congress passed the National Research Act, the first of many laws to regulate scientists.
+Regulation of scientists was enforced by "Institutional Review Boards" (IRBs) in the U.S. They have the power to license and monitor research using human subjects.
+Milgram stated that a "superstructure of control [by the federal government] is a very impressive solution to a problem that does not exist."
+(Blass 2009, p.
+281).

+Currently, nearly all researchers in institutions that receive federal funding must receive permission from an IRB (or a member of its staff) if the study involves human subjects.
+Researchers must get permission to study a particular topic, and obtain approval for the design and reporting of their study.
 The requirements apply even when the researcher does not receive government funding (Schneider, 2015, p. xix).